Slavia47/Object-Interactions-Unity/README.md

 Requires RB on the object to be moved around.
-Using input actions editor from unity requires set up og push pull and hold.
+Using input actions editor from unity requires set up of push, pull and hold.
+Either take from this player input or add to your own.
+Warning it may overide if you have already modiufied the input controler.